anva76/Udacity-fsnd-project-05/backend/readme.md

 `GET '/products/<product_id>'`

-- Fetches the details of a specified product.
+- Fetches the details of a specific product.
 - Request Arguments: `product_id` - passed as a url parameter.
 - Returns: a dictionary of product properties.